movermeyer/django-testing-base/docs/base.md

 Cause the given session object to expire immediately.
 When using `UnitTestCase` the `session` argument can be omitted.
 In this case the test client's session (i.e. `self.client.session`) will be expired.

+### assertEmailSent(numberOfEmails=1)

+Asserts that the given number of emails was sent using Django's mail module.